Machine Operator (Rod Straightener)

 Working in a high volume production environment, you will:

-- Operates and sets-up a variety of machine tool equipment including power mill, lathe, numerically controlled machine tools and other hand and power equipment of similar complexity.
+- Operate and set-up a variety of machine tool equipment including numerically controlled lathes, forging dies, hydraulic/pneumatic presses and other power equipment of similar complexity.

-- Reads and interprets blueprints, production diagrams and assembly drawings.
+- Read and interpret blueprints, production diagrams and assembly drawings.

 - Makes measurements and shop math calculations relative to tolerances, dimensions, tooling, feed and speed.
 May inspect fabricated parts.